RAPID

 Across five days and 725 presentations, ICAM 2025 revealed a manufacturing ecosystem in motion.
 Standards are catching up.
 Qualification is accelerating.
 And AI is quietly becoming the connective tissue—linking design, simulation, production, and inspection into a continuous digital thread.

 Zelinski’s conclusion is less prediction than inevitability: AM will become the AI-enabled process.
 It is the most digital, the most data-rich, and the most dependent on nuanced control of geometry, heat, and material.
-To realize its full promise, AM requires intelligence equal to its complexity, and AI is providing exactly that.
+To realize its full promise, AM requires intelligence equal to its complexity, and AI provides exactly that.

 As we look toward ICAM 2026 in Orlando, we will continue to observe that the story of AM has extended from the idea of machines that can print anything to encompass systems that can learn everything.